akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 The Asset Collection attribute is specific to the Enterprise Edition version.
 Learn more about it by discovering our [Product Asset Manager feature](/articles/work-with-assets.html).
 :::

 You will be able to select the most appropriate attribute type for your needs (see [Create an attribute](#create-an-attribute)).
-For example, you can choose to create a field as a text, in which users can write what they want, or as a drop down list (simple or multi select) with a selection of values, forcing users to select from a list of predefined options or add a `metric` attribute to fill in the weight/size/length... of your products.
+For example, you can choose to create a field as a text, in which users can write what they want, or as a drop down list (simple or multi select) with a selection of values, forcing users to select predefined options or add a `metric` attribute to fill in the weight/size/length... of your products.

 ::: tips
 For `metric` attributes, you will be even offered the possibility to automatically convert metric values into others to fit your export needs see the [Manage your Channels](/articles/manage-your-channels.html#create-a-channel) article.